Did You Forget What I Asked? Prospective Memory Failures in Large Language Models: Results and Analysis

 \subsection{Multi-Constraint Stacking Amplifies Forgetting}

 Our primary experiments test one constraint at a time.
 When multiple formatting constraints are stacked in a single prompt, the forgetting effect becomes much worse.
-Table~\ref{tab:stacking} shows joint compliance (the fraction of responses satisfying \emph{all} $N$ constraints) averaged across cognitive load ($M$) and reminder ($R$) settings.
+Table~\ref{tab:stacking} shows joint compliance as a function of both constraint count ($N$) and cognitive load ($M$), averaged over the reminder condition ($R$).
+The full prompt construction is described in Appendix~\ref{app:stacking_details}; the complete $N \times M \times R$ grid, reminder effects, per-type vulnerability, and soft-tension analyses are in Appendices~\ref{app:stacking_results} and~\ref{app:stacking_tension}.

-The decay is steep and differs across models. o4-mini drops 51.5\% from $N$=1 to $N$=5, with the sharpest decline between $N$=3 (80.6\%) and $N$=5 (47.5\%).
-DeepSeek falls 31.7\%.
-Llama-3.3-70B is the most resilient, maintaining 83.3\% joint compliance at $N$=5, consistent with its single-constraint robustness.
+The table reveals two clear patterns.
+First, compliance decays steeply with $N$: o4-mini drops from near-100\% at $N$=1 to 32--55\% at $N$=5 depending on load, and DeepSeek drops to 55--65\%.
+Llama is most resilient, maintaining 75--95\% at $N$=5.

-\paragraph{Cognitive load compounds stacking.} Adding GSM8K problems alongside stacked constraints makes things worse.
-For o4-mini, joint compliance averages 86.8\% with no math problems ($M$=0) but drops to 69.1\% with three ($M$=3).
-The same pattern holds for DeepSeek (87.5\% $\to$ 72.5\%) and Llama (97.5\% $\to$ 86.2\%).
+\paragraph{Cognitive load compounds stacking.} Reading left to right within each model panel, adding GSM8K problems alongside stacked constraints consistently degrades compliance.
+For o4-mini at $N$=5, compliance drops from 55.0\% ($M$=0) to 32.5\% ($M$=3).
+The same pattern holds across models: DeepSeek drops from 65.0\% to 65.0\% at $N$=5 (flat, but falls from 85.0\% to 70.0\% at $N$=2), and Llama drops from 95.0\% to 75.0\% at $N$=5.
 Stacking and cognitive load act as additive sources of forgetting.

 \paragraph{The reminder becomes unreliable.} In the single-constraint experiments, the trailing reminder consistently recovers 10--17\% of lost compliance (Table~\ref{tab:main}).
 Under stacking, the picture changes.
-The average reminder lift is modest: +5.8\% for o4-mini, +2.5\% for Llama, +1.7\% for DeepSeek.
+The matched reminder-on minus reminder-off differences are small on average: +5.8\% for o4-mini, +2.5\% for Llama, and +1.7\% for DeepSeek (Table~\ref{tab:stacking_reminder}).
 More importantly, the effect is inconsistent: it ranges from +25\% (o4-mini, $N$=3, $M$=1) to $-$20\% (o4-mini, $N$=2, $M$=3).
 In several high-load cells, adding the reminder actually \emph{hurts} compliance.
 A single generic reminder cannot maintain salience for multiple constraints the way it does for one.
-Detailed analyses of cognitive load interactions, per-type vulnerability under stacking, and soft-tension pair ablations are in Appendix~\ref{app:stacking_results} and \ref{app:stacking_tension}.